ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/_metadata/false_positives/crud/create.rst

-Create Indicator False Positive
+Add Indicator False Positive
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-The code snippet below demonstrates how to create an false positive to an Indicator.
+The code snippet below demonstrates how to add a false positive to an Indicator.
 This example assumes a host indicator ``example.com`` exists in the target owner.

 .. code-block:: python
     :emphasize-lines: 20-21